MicrosoftDocs/architecture-center/docs/example-scenario/infrastructure/regulated-multitier-app.md

 ---
 # Secure Windows web application for regulated industries

 This sample scenario is applicable to regulated industries that have a need to secure multi-tier applications.
-In this scenario, a front-end ASP.NET application securely connects to a protected back-end Microsoft SQL Server cluster.
+In this scenario, a frontend ASP.NET application securely connects to a protected backend Microsoft SQL Server cluster.

 Example application scenarios include running operating room applications, patient appointments and records keeping, or prescription refills and ordering.
 Traditionally, organizations had to maintain legacy on-premises applications and services for these scenarios.
 With a secure way and scalable way to deploy these Windows Server applications in Azure, organizations can modernize their deployments are reduce their on-premises operating costs and management overhead.